gjn/gjn.github.io/_ws/contents/articles/the-beginning/index.md

 the downtime, text message announcing end of incident.
 And the incidents seemed to be randomly distributed among our services.
 One day, it was our search service being reported down, the other it was our main application.
-Also, th incidents could happen anytime: during lazy morning hours, peak hours just before lunch or even late at night.
+Also, the incidents could happen anytime: during lazy morning hours, peak hours just before lunch or even late at night.

 While the analysis of the incidents in rare cases did reveal flaws